kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Destroying the plugin

-While the destroy method is not called automatically by the player, it is highly advised to define it when you need to preform any cleanup.
+While the destroy method is not called automatically by the Player, it is highly advised to define it when you need to preform any cleanup.
-Call the destroy function when you no longer want your plugin to perform any logic or when you want to remove it from the player DOM.
+Call the destroy function when you no longer want your plugin to perform any logic or when you want to remove it from the Player DOM.

 > **NOTE:** You must call `this._super()` in your destroy function in order to invoke the destroy function in your parent class which unbinds and removes your plugin from the DOM.